Makkhis/CTA_birthdays/README.md

 ## Introduction

-On this project, we have a script that sends an email to any whose birthday matches the current day and month
+On this project, we have a .php archive that sends an email to any whose birthday matches the current day and month, to run it a script will need to be used.

 ## Installation